 Notes

-- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature, then continue with step 5.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

 - Special Tools (affiliate links): Food Scale | Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mat or Parchment Paper | Medium Cookie Scoop or Large Cookie Scoop | Cooling Rack